 Among the thousands of Chartists who were arrested and prosecuted for political activities between 1838 and 1848, many hundreds were imprisoned or transported for significant periods.32Christopher Godfrey, ‘The Chartist prisoners, 1839–41’, International Review of Social History, vol. 24, 1979, pp. 189–236; Jacqueline Fellague Ariouat, ‘Rethinking Partisanship in the Conduct of the Chartist Trials, 1839–48’, Albion, vol. 29, no. 4, 1998, pp. 596–621.
 George White’s political recalcitrance was rewarded with three separate gaol terms in 1840, 1843–44 and 1848–49.33Godfrey, ‘The Chartist prisoners, 1839–41’, p.
 225. Many ‘victims’ experienced considerable privation during their incarceration, often being treated as felons and forced to endure the rigours of early Victorian prison discipline including the ‘silent system’, picking oakum (recycling rope) and treadmill labour.34Godfrey, ‘The Chartist prisoners, 1839–41’, pp. 218–19.
-Perhaps the most prominent of a number of Chartist ‘martyrs’ who died in prison was Samuel Holberry, who succumbed at York Castle in 1842, having been sentenced to four years’ imprisonment after leading the abortive Sheffield insurrection in early 1840 (Holberry was transferred to York after contracting tuberculosis at the notorious Northallerton House of Correction).35Gammage, History, p.
+Perhaps the most prominent of a number of Chartist ‘martyrs’ who died in prison was Samuel Holberry, who succumbed to tuberculosis at York Castle in 1842, having been sentenced to four years’ imprisonment after leading the abortive Sheffield insurrection in early 1840.35Gammage, History, p.
 213; Thompson, The Chartists, pp. 141, 280–81.
-John Frost, originally sentenced to death for high treason in 1840 with two other Newport Rising leaders (Zephaniah Williams and William Jones), ultimately was exiled to Van Diemens Land (Tasmania from 1856) for sixteen years (Williams and Jones remained in Tasmania until their deaths).
-Although Chartism’s decline usually is dated from 1848, the public celebrations marking Frost’s return to Britain in 1856 perhaps represented its last throes as a mass movement.36See David Williams, John Frost: a study in Chartism, Cardiff, 1939; D. Jones, The last rising: the Newport insurrection of 1839, Oxford, 1985.
+Holberry appears to have contracted tuberculosis at the Northallerton House of Correction (where initially he was imprisoned).
+John Frost, originally sentenced to death for high treason in 1840 with two other Newport Rising leaders Zephaniah Williams and William Jones, ultimately was exiled to Van Diemens Land (Tasmania from 1856) for sixteen years (Williams and Jones remained in Tasmania until their deaths).
+Although Chartism’s decline usually is dated from 1848, the public celebrations marking Frost’s return to Britain in 1856 perhaps represented its last throes as a mass movement.36See David Williams, John Frost: a study in Chartism, Cardiff, 1939.

 Historians long have recognised how O’Connor managed to cement his leadership of Chartism while imprisoned at York in 1840–41.
 ‘From his first day in gaol’, wrote Donald Read and Eric Glasgow, ‘Feargus began through the Northern Star to surround himself with an aura of martyrdom’.37Read and Glasgow, Feargus O’Connor, p.
 90. ‘Trial and imprisonment provided the acid test of Chartist leadership and commitment’, adds James Epstein: